enkidevs/curriculum/java/java-fundamentals/java-basics/functions.md

 ### Non-void Functions

 Instead of `void`, we could use a concrete type to denote that our function will return a specific result.
 For example, we could use an `int` to denote returning the result of integer multiplication or a `String` to denote returning the result of string concatenation.
-In general, we’re allowed to return any type available in Java (primitive or non-primitive).
+In general, we're allowed to return any type available in Java (primitive or non-primitive).

 ```java
 public class NonVoidExample {